Acute myeloid leukemia (AML) is a life-threatening hematologic malignancy that predominantly occurs in older adults.

 Many subtypes exist, of which acute promyelocytic leukemia merits specific management.

-Cytogenetic abnormalities are prognostically important and affect patient management.
+Cytogenetic, genetic, and epigenetic abnormalities are prognostically important and affect patient management.

 Most patients are treated with chemotherapy induction, consolidation, and maintenance regimens.
 Hematopoietic stem cell transplantation may also be used in select patients.